-Relationships (and sex) education and health education
+Relationships education, relationships and sex education (RSE) and health education

 The government has published the new guidance for schools concerning relationships, sex and health education which will come into force in September 2020.

 Kate Richards, the Chief Inspector said: ‘We will be studying the guidance carefully and working with colleagues in the DfE and other agencies to develop the approach of the inspectorate to this important subject.
 As always, we welcome and fully engage with initiatives to further enhance the processes which inform and protect children.’